lingthio/Flask-User/docs/source/customize2.rst

 Customizing Form Templates
 --------------------------
-Forms can be customized by copying the Flask-User form template files into the the application's ``templates`` directory.
+Forms can be customized by copying the Flask-User form template files into the the application's ``templates/flask_user/`` directory.

 To find out where flask_user got installed, type the following::